 How Are European Markets Doing Today?

-London's FTSE 100 index is trading 0.12% higher, led by gains in aerospace and bank stocks, partially offset by a dip in travel and leisure names.
+London's FTSE 100 is trading 0.20% higher at press time.
+Gains in consumer stocks are mostly offset by declines in energy, banks, and travel stocks.
+Investors will be watching the house price index data scheduled to release Tuesday.

-Germany's DAX is has gained 0.23% in Monday's early trade, led by gains in major bank shares.
-Bundesbank President Jens Weidmann is scheduled to speak late Monday.
+Germany's DAX is trading 0.25% lower at publication time after the Producer Price Index showed 0.4% month-over-month growth in September.
+However, the Index declined 1% year-over-year, better than the expectation of a 1.4% decline.
+Automobile and tech stocks are dragging the index lower, partially offset by gains in bank stocks.

-France's CAC 40 index is trading 0.82% higher at publication time, led by gains in consumer, energy, and industrial stocks.
-There are no major economic events scheduled for Monday.
+France's CAC 40 index is trading 0.53% higher, led by gains in financials and technology stocks, partially offset by declines in materials and healthcare stocks.
+There are no major events scheduled Tuesday.

-Spain's IBEX index is 0.24% higher, driven by consumer and energy shares.
-There are no major economic events scheduled for Monday.
+Spain's IBEX index is higher by 0.45% in early trade.
+Sectors across the board are trading in green.

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.